roemvaar/cs_notes/docs/linux_kernel/process.md

 # Process Management

+Another name for a process is a task.

 ## How does the Linux kernel handle process management?

 Linux implements the standard Unix process management APIs such as fork(), exec(), wait(), as well as standard POSIX threads.